Suhani19/authentication/README.md

 ## STEPS INVOLVED IN BUILDING MODELLING:

--> Dropped the unnecessary columns
+1)Dropped the unnecessary columns

--> Balanced the output classes
+2)Balanced the output classes

--> Scaled the data with min max scaler
+3)Scaled the data with min max scaler

--> Splitted the datasets into train and test data(80/20) -> Passed our preprocessed data into our logistic regression modela and Linear Discrimanant Analysis(LDA) and trained the data
+4)Splitted the datasets into train and test data(80/20)

+5)Passed our preprocessed data into our logistic regression modela and Linear Discrimanant Analysis(LDA) and trained the data

--> We also performed hyperparameter tuning
+6)We also performed hyperparameter tuning

 ## Observations: (Logistic Regression)
-1)ACCURACY:67

-2)ROC:0.66
+1) ACCURACY:67

+2) ROC:0.66

-3)PRECISION: (70 FOR 0 AND, 65 FOR 1)
+3) PRECISION: (70 FOR 0 AND, 65 FOR 1)

-4)RECALL: (58 FOR 0 AND , 76 FOR 1)
+4) RECALL: (58 FOR 0 AND , 76 FOR 1)

 ## Observations (LDA):

-ACCURACY:68
+1) ACCURACY:68

-2)ROC:0.67
+2) ROC:0.67

-3)PRECISION: (69 FOR 0 AND, 66 FOR 1)
+3) PRECISION: (69 FOR 0 AND, 66 FOR 1)

-4)RECALL: (60 FOR 0 AND , 75 FOR 1)
+4) RECALL: (60 FOR 0 AND , 75 FOR 1)

-## Screenshot of
+## Screenshots -

+Logistic Regression :

 ![roc1](https://user-images.githubusercontent.com/66556476/130228799-b5a0a9a5-d647-41de-a48e-0f6bf0947e69.png)

 ![cl1](https://user-images.githubusercontent.com/66556476/130228820-3f8edef4-2d88-4930-af7e-05abfc8228d7.png)

+LDA:

 ![roc2](https://user-images.githubusercontent.com/66556476/130228862-1471176b-080f-4368-b512-f6b074522bc3.png)